Reducing the Risk of Alzheimer's Disease

 Alzheimer's is the most common form of dementia, a general term for memory loss and other intellectual abilities serious enough to interfere with daily life.
 Alzheimer's disease accounts for 60 to 80 percent of dementia cases.

-Alzheimer's is not a normal part of aging, although the greatest known risk factor is increasing age, it's driven by the gradual development of insulin resistance in the body.
+Alzheimer's is not a normal part of aging, although the greatest known risk factors are increasing age and the ApoE4 gene.
+One of the key drivers is the gradual development of insulin resistance in the body.

 The damage caused by insulin resistance is happening in the brain 20 years before Alzheimer's can be diagnosed.
 Alzheimer's is therefore, seen as a disease of old age.
 However, the causes are metabolic, and as the Dunedin Study shows so clearly even at 38 most people are showing quite a lot of metabolic decline, you can see metabolic syndrome developing already.